 Quick Guide to All Priests

+This is a general Priest guide, but all priests are pretty close in what they need.
+Unlike, say, Druids.
 Being casters all Priests will have certain things in common, whether they heal or they’re pure damage machines.

 - Priests can use Daggers, Maces, Staves, and Wands.